chinasatokolo/chinasatokolo.github.io/_pages/talks.md

 * **November 2025:** [“Code of the Continent: Designing an African Future with AI”](https://whartonafrica.org/panels/ai-tech-panel) session at the Wharton Africa Business Forum — _Philadelphia, PA_
 * **October 2025:** blackcomputeHER Reimagining AI Summit — _Atlanta, GA_
 * **October 2025:** UNA-NCA Young Professionals Career Dinner — _Washington, D.C._
-* **October 2025:** Panelist in the "African Youth and Women in AI" session at the G20 AI for Africa Conference — _Cape Town, South Africa_
+* **October 2025:** "African Youth and Women in AI" session at the G20 AI for Africa Conference — _Cape Town, South Africa_
 * **September 2025:** Keynote at the launch of the African Hub on AI Safety, Peace, and Security — _Cape Town, South Africa_
 * **August 2025:** Keynote at the [1st CoCrea Forum on Generative AI](https://colombiacrea.org/cumbre-del-jaguar/) — _Medellín, Colombia_
 * **August 2025:** "AI governance, ethics, and data sovereignty" panel at the Gates Foundation AI for Disease Modeling Convening — _Dakar, Senegal_